jhuckaby/confsync-satellite/README.md

 "log_columns": ["hires_epoch", "date", "hostname", "pid", "component", "code", "msg", "data"]
 ```

+The log files are automatically rotated daily, and compressed archives kept for 7 days.
+This is automatically configured via the [logrotate](https://linux.die.net/man/8/logrotate) system on Linux.
+See the `/etc/logrotate.d/confsync-satellite` file.

 # Upgrading

 To upgrade ConfSync Satellite, simply re-run the initial auto-install command: